At St. Scholastica you become part of something bigger than yourself. Follow your purpose and make a difference in the world.

 Need a flexible degree option?
 Find an online program that's right for you.

-Advanced her education to lead changeRead Rachel's story
+Pursued her dreams to lead othersRead Hope's story